What is parabolic flight?

 |

-![]() The graphics above show the schematics of a parabolic maneuver.
+The graphics above show the schematics of a parabolic maneuver.
 Usually on scientific flights this maneuver is repeated app.
-30 times, on the parabolic flights that are done for tourists in Russia they fly 10 to 15 parabolas.
+30 times, on the parabolic flights that are done for tourists in Europe, the USA and Russia they fly around 15 parabolas.

-![]() The A 300 Zero-G, the parabolic airplane of the European Space Agency ESA, at the beginning of a parabola.
+The A 310 Zero-G, the current zero-g airplane of the European Space Agency ESA, at the beginning of a parabola.
 This picture is real!
-(Photo: Novespace)
+(Copyright: Novespace)

 ![]() "I can fly, isn't that wonderful?" this young man, a participant of a NASA student parabolic flight campaign, seems to say.